es-tooling/module-replacements/docs/modules/qs.md

 ## qs-esm
 [qs-esm](https://www.npmjs.com/package/qs-esm) is an esm-only fork of `qs` with the following core differences:

-- no polyfills for ancient Node versions.
-This reduces the amount of dependencies from 15 to 1, and the bundle size from 11kb to 4.2kb.
+- No polyfills for legacy Node versions, making this package dependency-free and reducing bundle-size.
-- types are included, thus you do not have to install a `@types/` package anymore
+- Includes TypeScript types, eliminating the need to install a separate @types/ package.